GoogleCloudPlatform/compute-image-packages/README.md

 The deb and rpm packages used in some GCE images are published to Google Cloud repositories.
-Debian 8, CentOS 6 and 7, and RHEL 6 and 7 use these repositories to install and update the `google-compute-engine` and `google-config` packages.
+Debian 8, CentOS 6 and 7, and RHEL 6 and 7 use these repositories to install and update the `google-compute-engine`,`google-compute-engine-init`, and `google-config` packages.
 If you are creating a custom image, you can also use these repositories in your image.

 **For Debian 8, run the following commands as root:**